NullArray/PyCat/README.md

 # Update

-I've added a timer set to 15 seconds on the main loop in scanner.py so that even if the scanner can't detect anything on the subnet or we are unable to send CTRL+D; e.g. we have PyCat on a remote server and can't send a keyboard interrupt through our shell, the program won't be scanning indefinitely and will automatically continue with it's normal operation.
+I've added a timer set to 15 seconds on the main loop in scanner.py so that even if the scanner can't detect anything on the subnet or we are unable to send CTRL+C; e.g. we have PyCat on a remote server and can't send a keyboard interrupt through our shell, the program won't be scanning indefinitely and will automatically continue with it's normal operation.

 # Usage